-From the very beginning of the project, Haption expressed a strong interest towards Ocera developments.
-TAO2000 is now based on the VxWorks Real-Time Operating System from WindRiver, which involves high licensing costs from both the development point of view (VxWorks development license cost is about 10k Euros for a single target) and the final product point of view (VxWorks runtime license cost is about 1k Euros, billed to the enduser).
+Haption expressed a strong interest towards OCERA developments for enhancement and cost reduction of its robot controller software which is, at now, based on the VxWorks RT-OS from WindRiver.
+VxWorks involves high licensing costs from both the development stage (VxWorks development license costs about 10k Euros for a single target) and the marketing stage (VxWorks runtime license costs about 1k Euros, billed to the end-user).

-To reduce both development and final product costs, Haption intends to use RTLinux and Ocera developments as the new operating system for next controller generation of its leading product, the Virtuose haptic device.
-As a first step towards this direction, Ocera WorkPackage 9 (validation on platform - robotic application) should present the feasibility of porting the current Virtuose software from VxWorks to RTLinux/Ocera.
-As a second step, Haption will resume and enhance the Ocera project robotic application in order to release an industrial software by the end of 2005.
-The VxWorks and the RTLinux/Ocera software versions will be merged into a single source code for further maintenance and upgrades.
-Distribution of the Virtuose product using the RTLinux/Ocera software will depend on licensing and patenting issues, however.
-Haption expects a fast evolution of RTLinux low-level layers so that it can circumvent the FSMlabs patent, which introduces strong uncertainties regarding overall application source code protection.
+To reduce both development and final product costs, Haption intends to use RTLinux/Ocera as a new operating system for next controller generation of its leading product: the Virtuose robot arm haptic device.
+As a first step towards this direction, Ocera robotic demonstrator should show compliance of RTLinux/Ocera technology to the performance requirements of the Virtuose controller, and new features benefits (eg: fault-tolerance).
+Next, as a second step, Haption will optimize and indutrialize the Ocera robotic controller application software which an industrial version is expected by the end of 2005.
+Both VxWorks and RTLinux/Ocera software versions will be merged into one single source code for further maintenance and upgrades.
+The Virtuose products will be provided in either the VxWorks version or the RTLinux/Ocera version, depending of its intended use (RTLinux/Ocera version should be provided for academic organization first, VxWorks version beeing reserved for industries).
+Depending on RTLinux evolution regarding the licensing and patenting issues, and on robustness and reliability demonstrations, the RTLinux/Ocera version may be used for the whole Virtuose range of products in the future.